 Their program hosts part-time classes for data science and fullstack web development, which are two of the best subjects you can learn in a coding bootcamp.
 In this article, we’ll cover everything you need to know if you’re interested in the University of New Hampshire’s coding bootcamp program.

 It’s always important to check out the reviews for a coding bootcamp before attending because quality can vary enormously between programs.
 Luckily, Trilogy has an excellent track record with its standardized full and part-time courses.
-Although the University of New Hampshire’s coding bootcamp is still new, there are already a few reviews available from former students on Course Report.
-So far, the opinions of this program are unanimously positive!
+Although the University of New Hampshire’s coding bootcamp is still new, it won’t be long before student reviews begin spreading around the internet.

 Overall, it seems that this program has everything on lock, and students have an excellent time attending.
 They feel like they got their money’s worth, and many go on to reach their career goals after graduation.
 It’s clearly a well-rounded program that’s building a reputation for its successful and satisfied students.